 Part-time workers are a viable option for organizations needing additional staff during peak periods.
 Effective programs can increase productivity, minimize employee downtime, and reduce costs.
 Yet, many organizations struggle with using part-time staff because of labor forecasting, recruitment, training, and scheduling challenges.
 Today’s employee scheduling and HCM solutions leverage intelligent software and robust data to automate complex processes around workforce management, making part-time staffing programs more accessible and practical.

 Contingent labor includes employees who are under contract or working on a temporary basis.
 This labor staffing strategy increases workforce flexibility for organizations that need additional labor but don’t require permanent staff over the long term.
 With today’s sophisticated workforce scheduling solutions, operations leaders can better manage the complexity of contingent labor programs.
 These automated technologies leverage smart logic to identify resource gaps by position, department, and skill set.
 Managers can then make data-driven decisions when assigning contingent resources to open shifts — while also maintaining compliance with labor and safety regulations.

 How Technology Helps

-According to Shiftboard’s Draper, implementing such solutions reflect just one of the ways leaders can uncover “win-win” strategies that benefit both employers and employees in light of the ongoing labor shortage.
+According to Shiftboard’s Draper, implementing such solutions reflects just one of the ways leaders can uncover “win-win” strategies that benefit both employers and employees in light of the ongoing labor shortage.
 “Shift flexibility is a perfect example of this, but there are many more opportunities if you look carefully,” Draper explains.
-“As leaders, we need to look for those opportunities, and ironically in this market, they may exist more than they did years ago.”
+“As leaders, we need to look for those opportunities, and ironically in this market, they may exist more now than they did years ago.”